rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_Test-Procedure.md

 **Acceptance Criteria:**

-Connect each display to the supported video ports, retrieve the `EDID` information, and verify it against the expected EDID data.
+This test retrieves and verifies `EDID` by connecting various pre-defined displays to each supported video port.
+It then compares the retrieved `EDID` data against expected values to ensure accurate display identification.

 **Expected Results:**

-The test will connect various displays, retrieve their `EDID` information, and confirm that the monitor names match the expected values.
-The test will pass if all expected `EDID` data is correctly identified; otherwise, it will fail.
+Connect each specified display device, retrieve `EDID` data, and confirm that the retrieved monitor names match the expected values defined in `dsDisplay_test_MonitorDetails.yml`, returning a pass/fail status based on the comparison.

 **Test Steps:**